-Hernandez went on to hit .313 in limited duty and the Padres decided to give Hernandez a shot at playing everyday.
-He was always known for his great defense, but wasnt considered reliable with the bat.
-Flaherty was dealt to the Tampa Bay Devil Rays for Andy Sheets and Brian Boehringer.
-Two important cogs to the National League run of 1998.
+Hernandez went on to hit .313 in limited duty in 1997 and the Padres decided to give Hernandez a shot at playing every day.
+He was always known for his great defense, but wasn’t considered reliable with the bat.
+Flaherty was dealt to the Tampa Bay Devil Rays before the 1998 season for Andy Sheets and Brian Boehringer, two important cogs for the team in their National League run of 1998.

-In 1998 as an everyday catcher Carlos Hernandez hit .262 with 9 home runs and 52 runs batted in.
-He played in a career high 129 games, a number he never even came close to again.
-At the age of 31 in 1998, Hernandez finally got a chance to play every day.
+In 1998, as an everyday catcher, Carlos Hernandez hit .262 with nine home runs and 52 runs batted in.
+He played in a career-high 129 games, a number he never even came close to again.
+At the age of 31 in 1998, Hernandez finally got a chance to play every day and he ran with it.
 He was an important piece for the Padres.
-The way he handled the pitching staff and controlled the game was invaluable.
+The way he handled the pitching staff and controlled the game was invaluable to the team.

-Hernandez immediately endeared himself to the fans by slugging two game tying homers in the month of April.
-A 2-run home run in the ninth tied the game against the Cincinnati Reds.
-The Padres won the game in the 10th in front of a sell out crowd of 55,454 fans.
-11 days later against the Pittsburgh Pirates, Hernandez hit another 2-run homer in the 8th inning.
-A game the Padres won in the 10th inning, their 11th win out of the last 12 games.
+Hernandez immediately endeared himself to the fans by slugging two game-tying homers in the month of April.
+On April 13, a two-run home run in the ninth inning tied the game against the Cincinnati Reds.
+The Padres won the game in the 10th in front of a sellout crowd of 55,454 fans.
+11 days later against the Pittsburgh Pirates, Hernandez hit another two-run homer in the 8th inning, a game the Padres won in the 10th inning, their 11th win out of their last 12 games.

-In his 10 year career Hernandez played in 488 games.
-He had 1,244 at bats and a .253/.298/.354 batting line.
-24 home runs and 141 runs batted in is all he amassed in his career.
-The greater part of his career was as a backup catcher.
-In Spring Training of 1999 Hernandez ruptured his left Achilles tendon in a game against the Chicago White Sox.
+In his 10-year career, Hernandez played in 488 games.
+He had 1,244 at bats and recorded a .253/.298/.354 batting line.
+The backstop slugged 24 home runs and earned 141 RBI in his career.
+The greater part of his career was as a backup catcher, so these numbers are very respectable.
+In the spring of 1999, Hernandez ruptured his left achilles tendon in a game against the Chicago White Sox.
 He was lost for the year.
 That injury was actually a great thing for the San Diego Padres organization.